Switzerland 2013: Nesting Peace

 It took place on September 16-20, 2013 in Geneva, Switzerland.

-Read the Summit Documents
+or Read the Summit Documents

 Peacebuilding is at a turning point.
 Traditional liberal approaches are giving way to much-needed, alternative peacebuilding paradigms.